amrutprabhu/amrutprabhu.github.io/_posts/2021-05-05-kind-kubernetes-cluster.md

 <br/>
 ## Custom Worker Node images.

-Since Kind works with docker images, You can specify custom docker image that you would like to run.
+Since Kind works with docker images, You can specify a custom docker image that you would like to run.
 Currently, it uses the docker images provided by kind.
 This means you can provide a specific version of Kubernetes that you would like to run, just by changing the image tag.
 You can find all the Kind images here ([kindest/node](https://hub.docker.com/r/kindest/node)).
 ```yml
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4